ddev/ddev/docs/index.md

 If you would like more frequent "edge" releases then use `brew tap drud/ddev-edge` instead.

-(Optional) As a one-time initialization, run `mkcert -install`.
+As a one-time initialization, run `mkcert -install`.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

 Later, to upgrade to a newer version of ddev, run: